guoshengkang/guoshengkang.github.io/_pages/students.md

 What’s new for students
 ------
+- 2022/05/15, One paper has been awarded "Best Student Paper Award" by ICSS 2022, congratulations to Hangyu Cheng.
 - 2022/05/09, One paper has been accepted by Journal on Communications, congratulations to Linghang Ding.
 - 2022/04/27, One paper has been accepted by IJCNN 2022, congratulations to Bowen Liang.
 - 2022/04/21, One paper has been accepted by ICSS 2022, congratulations to Hangyu Cheng.